FlashpointProject/fpcurator/README.md

 # Priority that the site has when matching regexes.
 Higher priorities will be checked first.
 If left out, it is assumed to be 0.
 priority = 0

-# "WebsiteName" should be the exact same as the name in <WebsiteName>.py, otherwise fpclib will complain.
+# "WebsiteName" should be the exact same as the name in <WebsiteName>.py, otherwise fpcurator will complain.
 class WebsiteName(fpclib.Curation):
     def parse(self, osoup):
         # "self" is a curation generated from a given matched url (see fpclib.Curation in the fpclib documentation), while osoup is a beautifulsoup object generated from the html downloaded from the given matched url.